9 Places to Cash a Check (Including Handwritten Checks)

 That said, depending on your local bank options, you might be better off joining a credit union.
 Credit unions usually charge fewer fees than banks.

-If you don’t need access to a national network of branches, credit unions are a great choice.
+Credit unions are a great choice if you don’t need access to a national network of branches.
 A credit union might also have a lower minimum balance requirement to avoid monthly checking account fees.
+Many credit unions only require a $5 minimum balance to keep your account open.

 2. Visit the Issuing Bank

-When you don’t have a bank account, the issuing bank is the best place to start.
-It can be the cheapest and quickest option, compared to some of the other options on this list.
+The issuing bank is the best place to start when you don’t have a bank account.
+It can be the cheapest and quickest option, compared to other options on this list.
+Some larger banks might also have a higher cashing limit than other options.

+As with any of these check-cashing locations, you must bring your ID to verify your identity.
 Each bank has different cashing policies for non-customers.
 Don’t be surprised if you are charged a non-customer fee, but not all banks and credit unions charge a non-customer fee.
+The best way to find out is to call the bank or visit its website.

 If you must pay a fee, banks usually charge one of the following fees: